witchofthewires/icslab/instructions.md

 ## Overview
 GOAL: Participants in this lab will construct a 'digital twin' of a turbine generator, consisting of a PLC, HMI, and dummy Python load.

+We're here to build a series of [Black Triangles](https://rampantgames.com/blog/?p=7745).
+The term was coined by Jay Barnson while working at the video game company SingleTrac, which made such classics as Twisted Metal (emphasis added, as well as some commas):
+> It was sometime in my first week, possibly my first or second day.
+In the main engineering room, there was a whoop and cry of success.
+>
+> Our company financial controller and acting HR lady, Jen, came in to see what incredible things the engineers and artists had come up with.
+Everyone was staring at a television set hooked up to a development box for the Sony Playstation.
+There, on the screen, against a single-color background, was a black triangle.
+>
+> “It’s a black triangle,” she said in an amused but sarcastic voice.
+One of the engine programmers tried to explain, but she shook her head and went back to her office.
+I could almost hear her thoughts… “We’ve got ten months to deliver two games to Sony, and they are cheering over a black triangle?
+THAT took them nearly a month to develop?”
+>
+> What she later came to realize (and explain to others) was that the black triangle was a pioneer.
+It wasn’t just that we’d managed to get a triangle onto the screen.
+That could be done in about a day.
+It was the journey the triangle had taken to get up on the screen.
+It had passed through our new modeling tools, through two different intermediate converter programs, had been loaded up as a complete database, and been rendered through a fairly complex scene hierarchy, fully textured and lit (though there were no lights, so the triangle came out looking black). <em><strong>The black triangle demonstrated that the foundation was finally complete, the core of a fairly complex system was completed, and we were now ready to put it to work doing cool stuff</em></strong>.
+By the end of the day, we had complete models on the screen, manipulating them with the controllers.
+Within a week, we had an environment to move the model through.
+>
+> Afterwards, we came to refer to certain types of accomplishments as “black triangles.”
+These are important accomplishments that take a lot of effort to achieve, but upon completion you don’t have much to show for it only that more work can now proceed.
+It takes someone who really knows the guts of what you are doing to appreciate a black triangle.

 ## Detailed Instructions
 ### Install prerequisites:
 - Docker
 - Git
+- Wireshark
+- Radzio
 ### Install OpenPLC
 1. First, load OpenPLC in Docker (instructions from https://github.com/thiagoralves/OpenPLC_v3)